Ruben0002/SQL/README.md

 # Ruben Salinas Data Analysis Portfolio
 # Welcome to my portfolio!
-This code repository contains projects of SQL I've written as well as Excel projects.
+This code repository contains projects in Excel and SQL.